Minute Stats

 Council approved a new City Treasurer appointment and passed five by-laws that included installing new street lights on Central Avenue, removing planning restrictions on Mapleward Road, and designating site plan control areas for two properties.
 The meeting was largely procedural, with council confirming previous meeting minutes and approving routine administrative and departmental updates.
 No major contentious issues or significant policy changes beyond these infrastructure and planning adjustments were raised.

-August 28, 2023 7 motions 1 recorded See Minutes Official Minutes ↗
+7 motions 1 recorded Minutes

 Council approved four key resolutions including continued refurbishment of the ice plant at the Tournament Centre using reserve funds and an application for federal housing acceleration funding.
 They also updated parking enforcement officer appointments and made changes to municipal law governing who can enforce parking bylaws in the city.
 The meeting was primarily procedural, with council confirming various meeting minutes and approving standard administrative matters.